Radio Ambulante: Collaborations

 Radio Ambulante has collaborated with other organizations to create content, such as Radiolab, Univisión Data, Soros Justice Fellowship, and the Pulitzer Center for Crisis Reporting.
 They also worked with the writing Silvia Viñas, who also wrote an article for The New York Times about her experience on the show.

 Other projects

 Listening Clubs

 Listening Clubs are a new project of Radio Ambulante, which were launched in February 2019.
 The goal is for listeners to meet up and talk about Radio Ambulante episodes and their relationship to the communities surrounding the clubs themselves.
 The project started in five pilot cities: New York, Mexico City, Medellín, San José, and Quito.
-The later founded it in Bogotá, Lima, Guatemala City and Madrid.
+Subsequently, more were introduced in Bogotá, Lima, Guatemala City and Madrid.

 Radio Ambulante School

 Radio Ambulante School is a space for learning to create in an audio format.
 It covers the basic principles of podcasting, from how to find a story to record to the basics of Hindenburg Pro, the program used by Radio Ambulante to edit their episodes.
 Radio Ambulante School also collaborates with Transom.org, an organization which has shared and translated their articles to help for a community of Spanish-speaking journalists.